p-gsd/photon-kitty/README.md

 Config files documentation: `man photon.5`.

-Because photon is a "viewer" (like an image viewer, video player, ...) it doesn't have a refresh feature, doesn't have a 'item read' feature. photon just shows the contents of the feed(s).
+Because photon is a "viewer" (like an image viewer, video player, ...) it doesn't have a 'manage feeds' feature, ora 'item read' feature. photon just shows the contents of the feed(s).

 ## Features

-### default keybindings
+### keybindings and options

 Can be found in the man pages